Spring Boot WebDAV Server Example with File System Back-end, Java

 Running the sample

-- Set license.
+- Set the license.
 Download your license file here.
-To set the license, edit the 'webdav.license' section in \springboot\src\main\resources\application.properties and specify the path to the license.lic file.
+To set the license, edit the webdav.license section in \springboot\src\main\resources\application.properties and specify the path to the license.lic file.

 webdav.license=C:\License.licThe IT Hit Java WebDAV Server Library is fully functional and does not have any limitations.
 However, the trial period is limited to 1 month.
 After the trial period expires the Java WebDAV Server will stop working.

 - Configure the application server.
-Here we will configure WebDAV server to run on the website root (http://server.com/DAV/).
-Setting is located in the 'webdav.rootContext' section in the \springboot\src\main\resources\application.properties.
+Here we will configure the WebDAV server to run on the website non-root context (https://server/DAV/).
+This setting is located in the webdav.rootContext section in the \springboot\src\main\resources\application.properties.

-This springboot sample supports those configuration requests and works properly on non-root context.
+This Spring Boot sample supports those configuration requests and works properly on a non-root context.

 - Running the springboot sample.
-To start the sample, change directory to springboot and execute
+To start the sample, change the directory to springboot and execute the following command:

-If everything was set up properly you should see a sample page on the http://server.com/DAV/with a list of sample files and folders.
-Now connect to the server with any WebDAV client.
+If everything was set up properly you should see a sample web page on https://server/DAV/ URL with a list of sample files and folders from your storge folder in the file system, configured in step 2.
+Now you can open documents for editing, manage documents, as well as connect to the server with any WebDAV client.

 The Project Classes